rust-lang/this-week-in-rust/drafts/2020-05-26-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [apply](https://crates.io/crates/apply), a tiny library for chaining free functions into method call chains.
+This week's crate is [cargo-asm](https://github.com/gnzlbg/cargo-asm), a cargo subcommand to show the resulting assembly of a function.
+Useful for performance work.

 Thanks to [Trevor Spiteri](https://users.rust-lang.org/t/crate-of-the-week/2704/769) for the suggestion!